 The Zen of Python

 This easter egg is probably the most known one, at least the experienced Python programmers are likely to know it.
-Tim Peters created 20 guiding principles, 19 of them are written down as the Zen of Python.
+Tim Peters created 20 guiding principles, 19 ones are written down as the Zen of Python.
 This feature is also documented in the PEP 20 guideline.

 The Zen of Python is telling Python’s philosophy and best practices.
-The guidelines are mainly about code quality, design and how to solve problems.
+The message is mainly about code quality, design, and how to solve problems.
 If you follow them, you will improve your code and the way you solve problems.

-Besides just googling it, you can see the Zen of Python if you run the following Python command, try it out!
+You can see the Zen of Python by importing the module this, try it out!

 >>> import this

 Beautiful is better than ugly.The Zen of Python, by Tim Peters